a-savo/ballotReader/ballotReader/README.md

 * Add tests
 * Better comments and documentation in `read_` functions
 * Add examples to `read_` help pages
+* Add functionality so that `read_` functions can take in a list of URLs/docs
 * Add more helper functions as appropriate
 * Construct a read function for two-column summary reports [(example)](http://www.camdencounty.com/wp-content/uploads/files/2016%20CamCo%20General%20Election%20Canvasser.pdf)
 * `read_results()` should be able to create a list of elections for documents that contain multiple elections, as `return_clarity_results()` does